hwameistor/hwameistor/docs/docs/quick_start/advanced_features/disk_expansion.md

 # Disk Expansion

-A storage system is ususally expected to expand its capacity by adding a new disk into a storage node.
+A storage system is usually expected to expand its capacity by adding a new disk into a storage node.
 In HwameiStor, it can be done with the following steps.

 ## Steps

 ### 1. Prepare a new storage disk

-Select a storage node from HwameiStor system, and add a new disk into it.
+Select a storage node from the HwameiStor system, and add a new disk into it.

-For example, the storage node and new disk information is as follows:
+For example, the storage node and new disk information are as follows:
 - name: k8s-worker-4
 - devPath: /dev/sdc
 - diskType: SSD

-After the new disk is added into the storage node k8s-worker-4, you can check the disk status as below:
+After the new disk is added into the storage node `k8s-worker-4`, you can check the disk status as below:

 ```console
 # 1. Check if the new disk is added into the node successfully